Chris Czekaj: International career

 Czekaj made his Wales debut against Canada in June 2005, scoring a try in the win.

 On 2 June 2007 he suffered a broken leg in the second test match against Australia, thus ruling him out of the 2007 Rugby World Cup.
 Following a full year of recovery and rehabilitation, Czekaj resumed playing for the Blues early in the 2008–09 season.

-He returned to the Wales squad in 2009 for their tour to North America.
+He returned to the national squad in 2009 for the tour of North America.
 Against Canada, he scored his second try for Wales four years after scoring his first, coming against the same opposition.

 Czekaj was named in the Welsh squad for the 2010 Autumn Internationals, coming off the bench in the 25–29 loss against South Africa.
 This was to be his final appearance for Wales.

 International tries

 Personal life

 The name Czekaj (meaning 'Wait' in English) comes from his Polish grandfather, who settled in Wales during World War II.

 His nickname amongst Welsh rugby supporters is '28', referring to the score his name would earn if played in a game of Scrabble.

-Czekaj married his long term girlfriend Kat Roberts, a former Miss Wales finalist, in 2011.
+Czekaj married his long-term girlfriend Kat Roberts, a former Miss Wales finalist, in 2011.

-Following a series of concussive head injuries, Czekaj’s wife Kat took to Twitter to recall the impact Chris' injuries had on them both including disorientation, memory loss and temporary alterations in personality.
+Following a series of concussive head injuries, Czekaj's wife Kat took to Twitter to recall the impact Chris' injuries had on them both including disorientation, memory loss and temporary alterations in personality.